MSkjel/LocalPulse2Tibber/README.md

 ![image](https://user-images.githubusercontent.com/7550920/199340791-758b5b1b-eae0-48cd-9631-88d64a8d0f96.png)
 15. Save the configuration and restart the addon.
 16. Make sure the log from the addon doesnt show any errors.

+# Using local MQTT Broker not hosted on HomeAssistant Supervised
+All the steps above are relevant.
+Just paste everything I have in the `.conf` file above into your MQTT Broker config file.
+And change the directories to some local directory.

 # Pulse Setup
 1. Reset the Pulse again, but DO NOT disconnect it in the Tibber app.